dormant account meaning

 Taking proactive measures to prevent an account from becoming dormant is important.
 Regularly monitoring accounts, conducting occasional transactions, and updating contact details also keep accounts active.

-Effects and implications of dormant accounts
+Effects and Implications of Dormant Accounts

 All risks associated with dormant accounts are 100% avoidable, with a little attention.
 Here are some potential downsides of dormant accounts:

-Restricted Access to the Account: Once an account is labelled dormant, the account holder may be restricted in accessing their funds.
+1. Restricted Access to the Account: Once an account is labelled dormant, the account holder may be restricted in accessing their funds.
 This can be inconvenient if the account has money in it.
 Even more so during emergencies.

-Wasteful maintenance expenses: Just because an account has entered the dormant zone doesn’t mean it is inactive.
+2. Wasteful maintenance expenses: Just because an account has entered the dormant zone doesn’t mean it is inactive.
 Banks usually charge a certain fee for maintaining an account.
 In the long run, a dormant account will eat up its own deposits, paying its maintenance for nothing.

-Losing money as unclaimed funds: When a bank account is dormant for a long time, banks may classify it under 'unclaimed funds.'
+3. Losing money as unclaimed funds: When a bank account is dormant for a long time, banks may classify it under 'unclaimed funds.'
 Banks may then transfer this money to a separate account to be dealt with as per their procedure.
 Account holders are usually notified of the undertakings if they are within the reach of banks.

 Dormant accounts also pose a higher threat of identity thefts, security scams and unauthorised account usage.

-Must Read: 7 Compelling Reasons Why Having A Savings Account
+Also Read: 7 Compelling Reasons Why Having A Savings Account

 Identifying dormant accounts involves a few steps.
 Banks and financial institutions often send notifications regarding dormancy.
 Account holders can make transactions, update account details, and contact the bank.
 Regular monitoring and proactive engagement help prevent dormancy.